While American Express is well known for their selection of premier travel credit cards, past and present Amex customers seem to have a lot of gripes.

 - Earn 1x Membership Rewards® points on all other purchases

 - Transfer points to popular American Express loyalty partners

-How The Blue BusinessSM Plus Credit Card from American Express Works
+How The Blue Business® Plus Credit Card from American Express Works

-The Blue BusinessSM Plus Credit Card from American Express few perks but an extremely simple earning structure.
-Once you sign up for the card, you’ll earn 2x points on your first $50,000 spent in any category.
-Once you exceed that spending threshold, you’ll earn a flat 1 point per $1 spent on everything else.
+The Blue Business® Plus Credit Card from American Express has few perks, but has an extremely simple earning structure.
+Once you sign up for the card, you’ll earn 2x Membership Rewards® points on your first $50,000 in purchases per year, 1 point per dollar thereafter.

 - Air Canada